 - Shadow Mewtwo with Psycho Cut and Focus Blast

-- Shadow Flygon with Mud Shot and Earth Power
+- Shadow Hippowdon with Fire Fang and Earth Power

 - Shadow Gallade with Low Kick and Close Combat

-Note: Shadow Machamp and Shadow Hariyama perform on par with the other best counters.
+Note: Shadow Machamp and Shadow Hariyama are the only Shadow Pokémon that perform on par with the other best counters.

 How many players does it take to beat Dialga in Pokémon Go?